 Two US Presidents are buried in Hollywood Cemetery—James Monroe and John Tyler—along with Jefferson Davis, President of the Confederate States of America.
 Other important Hollywood Cemetery burials include six Virginia governors, two Supreme Court justices, and over 18,000 Confederate soldiers (including 22 Generals).
 The cemetery offers beautiful views of the James River, and is an interesting stop to include in a Richmond, Virginia getaway.

 At the Maryland State House, take a self-guided tour to see the newly restored Old Senate Chamber, where George Washington resigned his commission as Commander in Chief in 1783.
 Annapolis Maryland, makes a wonderful day trip or weekend getaway from the Northern Virginia area.

 Theodore Roosevelt Island, Arlington

 On Theodore Roosevelt Island you can stroll a boardwalk along the Potomac and check out the statue and sayings of Teddy Roosevelt at the top of the hill.
 The island is actually in DC, but you’ll park in Virginia before crossing a foot bridge to the island.

 President’s Day Weekend Special Events

-Special activities honor and celebrate George Washington all weekend long, with free admission on President’s Day.
+Special activities honor and celebrate George Washington, with free admission on President’s Day.
 Activities include dancing demonstrations, character performances, and birthday cake.